alexliyihao/vntrwrap/normalize_mosdepth/README.md

  - *pyextern* is an attempt of python argparse, not tested yet
  - example input sample: see input_format folder
    - batch input [prefix]\_batch\_[batchnumber].txt.gz is a tab-separated-value, each row started by subject ID and follows by the depth*100 by 1000 bp-windows, the screenshot is the start of first row.
-   - individual mosdepth output .regions.bed.gz is "chr pos pos+1000 depth" for each row, which is.
+   - individual mosdepth output .regions.bed.gz is "chr pos pos+1000 depth" for each row, which is the source of batch input as well.